jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Export-Private-Image.md

 # Private Image Export

 ## Function Overview
-Private image export refers to exporting the private image you make in the JD Cloud environment to the JD Cloud OSS bucket in the same region.
+Private image export refers to exporting the private image you make in the JD Cloud & AI environment to the JD Cloud & AI OSS bucket in the same region.
 After exported, the image file can be downloaded at any time for deployment in other environments.

 	* Note:
 	  1. The export function is currently only supported in cn-east-2 region.
 If you need to export images in other regions, please copy the images to cn-east-2 before exporting